0% intro APR credit cards 101

 But if you just want a zero-interest credit card because it sounds like a good idea and you're already dreaming about your zero-interest shopping spree, well, that isn't necessarily a bad reason.
 But it's best to have a plan.
 Maybe it would be better to wait until you have a good reason before you start looking for some 0 percent APR credit cards.

-Think of 0 percent APR cards as tools that have a specific purpose rather than a toy to play with on a rainy day.
+Think of 0% intro APR cards as tools that have a specific purpose rather than a toy to play with on a rainy day.

 This is a pretty easy, almost self-explanatory question, so we'll just run through the basics.
-When should you use your zero-interest credit card?
+When should you use your 0% intro APR credit card?
 When you…

 OK.
-So you're thinking that you're going to look around for a zero-interest credit card.
-But, as is hopefully already clear, don't just zero in (pun only slightly intended) on the first zero-interest credit card that you see.
+So you're thinking that you're going to look around for a 0% intro APR credit card offer.
+But, as is hopefully already clear, don't just zero in (pun only slightly intended) on the first credit card that you see.
 You'll want to think through a few issues first.

 What's your credit score?
 Why does this matter?
 Because as a general rule, credit cards only offer zero-interest credit cards to people with extremely good credit.
 It may not seem fair since the people who are struggling with their money could use zero-interest credit cards the most.
 But people with good credit have the best track records for paying back loans, and credit card issuers, because they want customers who are likely to pay them back, reward them with the lowest interest rates - and you can't get lower than zero.